jemarq04/VVAnalysis/README.md

 }
 ```

-Finally, to run the job, simply run the following:
+Finally, to run the job, simply run the following while in this directory:

 ```bash
 ./runZZ4l2022.sh